Supported by

 The World Organisation for Animal Health Regional Representation for Asia and the Pacific and Sub-Regional Representation for South East Asia have been organising activities on AMR and AMU (antimicrobial usage) since 2018 to support Members in the region in driving the agenda of AMR/AMU.

-The World Antimicrobial Awareness Week (WAAW) is used to highlight the health risks posed by antimicrobial resistance and to promote good practice in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
-Every year, WOAH supports Members to conduct awareness raising activities.
+The World Antimicrobial Awareness Week (WAAW) is used to highlight the health risks posed by antimicrobial resistance and to promote good practices in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
+Every year, WOAH supports Members to conduct awareness-raising activities.

 WAAW (2024) Educate.
 Advocate.
 Act now.